-To manage the risk of changes in the market value of property under operating leases, we continuously monitor market environments and fluctuation in the resale value of leased property and adjust residual value estimates of leased property in new transactions accordingly.
+To manage the risk of changes in the market value of property under operating leases, we continuously monitor market conditions and fluctuations in the resale value of leased property and adjust residual value estimates of leased property in new transactions accordingly.

-Cost fluctuation is the risk of providing various services such as outsourcing.
+Cost fluctuation is a risk when providing various services such as outsourcing.
 In response to this, we analyze initial cost planning and performance, monitor future forecasts and control costs at an appropriate level.

-In addition, the services might fall short of customer expectations due to changes in the operating environment or changes in and diversification of client needs, we monitor our service quality quantitatively and qualitatively and continuously strive to improve our services in line with the operating environment.
+In addition, our services might fall short of customer expectations due to changes in the operating environment or changes in and diversification of client needs.
+We monitor our service quality quantitatively and qualitatively and continuously strive to improve our services in line with the operating environment.